pombredanne/Homer/README.md

     person = Profile(name='Yoda', link='http://faceboook.com/yoda')
     person.save()

-# You can also save with the default consistency level which is One.
+# You can also save with the default consistency level which is Consistency Level One.
 another = Profile(name='Iroiso', link='http://facebook.com/iroiso')
 another.save()